vcerny01/website/content/notes/Building Abstractions with Procedures.md

 			- It has a time complexity of O(fib(n)) (space complexity: O(n))
 		- That's why it's inefficent to use this processes on numbers
 			- But they can be useful when working with hiearachically structured data

+## Formulating Abstractions with Higher-Order Procedures
+- Procedures that manipulate procedures are called higher-order procedure
+- Useful abstractions when we have procedures that share an underlying pattern